scriptabuild/eventstore/docs/index.md

 ### Speed

+My initial simple comparissons show that with a workload of 15K transactions with each about 10 modifications in each and affecting a total of about 10K rows of data, a query will run about two times faster with C# and MS SQL Server compared to node.js and @aeinbu/eventstore on the same computer.

+//TODO: Show table of more comprehensive test results, showing different kinds of workloads.

 ### Scalability (getting better throughput)
 //TODO: EventStore
 //TODO: Filesystem

-SQL Databases are easiest to scale up, which basically means to run on a bigger and better server.
-(Better CPU, more RAM, faster or larger disks etc.)
+SQL Databases are easiy to scale up (ie. move to a bigger/better computer: Better CPU, more RAM, faster or larger disks etc.)
-If you want to scale out instead of scaling up, you typically will need to consider rethinking your database and the application using the database.
+If you want to scale out (ie. spread over multiple computers) instead of scaling up, you typically will need to consider rethinking your database and the application using the database.
 (What data to split, to duplicate.
 Distributed queries are hard, do you need to rewrite your queries etc.?)

 //TODO: Document DBs - sharding?